Steve Casey: Professional wrestling

 In 1935, Steve and his brother Paddy Casey joined the British Amateur Wrestling Team.
 Steve Casey debuted as a professional wrestler on 3 March 1936 by beating the Irish Canadian Heavyweight Champion Paul Duveen in a non-title match.
 In October 1936, Boston promoter Paul Bowser brought Casey to the United States.

-On 11 February 1938, he received the biggest victory of his career when he defeated the legendary Lou Thesz to win the American Wrestling Association World Heavyweight Championship.
+On 11 February 1938, he received the biggest victory of his career when he defeated the legendary Lou Thesz to win the Boston-based American Wrestling Association World Heavyweight Championship.
 On 26 August, he wrestled Danno O'Mahony to a draw after ten five-minute rounds in the European style.
-In September 1938, Casey was stripped of the NWA title, officially for being out of the country.
-He continued to be recognized as champion by the Boston-based American Wrestling Association.
+In September 1938, promoter Tom Packer switched recognition to National Wrestling Association champion Everett Marshall.
+In later years the similarly initialled National Wrestling Alliance asserted that Casey had been stripped of the original NWA title for being out of the country - this would be cited as an example of enforcement of the "thirty-day rule."
+He continued to be recognized as champion by theAmerican Wrestling Association.
 On 18 September, he beat O'Mahony in Munster in a finish match in 18 rounds and 97 minutes.

 On 2 March 1939, Casey lost the AWA World Championship to Marvin Westenberg in Boston.
 On 29 March, he beat Gus Sonnenberg to start his second reign as AWA champion, losing the title to Ed Don George on 18 April in Albany, New York.
 He defeated George to start his third reign as AWA World Champion on 3 November 1939 at Broadway Auditorium, dropping the title to The French Angel on 13 May 1940.
 In the same year, he beat Richard Codman for the Governor's Cup in Cambridge, Massachusetts.
 He defeated the U.S. boxing champion Tiger Warrenton and issued a challenge to Joe Louis which went unanswered.
 On 12 November 1941, he challenged Earl McCready for the British Empire Heavyweight Championship but the match was fought to no contest.

 On 13 May 1942, Casey beat French Angel for his fourth reign as AWA champion.
 While still champion, Casey joined the United States Army during World War II, serving from 1942 to 1944.
 On 6 June 1945 in Boston, he defeated Frank Sexton to start his sixth reign as AWA champion and re-lost the title to Sexton three weeks later.
 In 1947, he announced his retirement at age 38, but continued wrestling, and had his last bouts in 1951.
 He opened a liquor store near Nantasket Beach in Hull, Massachusetts.
 He also owned a bar on Massachusetts Ave., Boston in the 1950s.